fhonsiah/alx-system_engineering-devops_old/0x00-shell_basics/README.md

 ##5-listfilesdigitonly
 5.I love numbers
 To dipslay current directoy contents including Long format,with user and group IDs dispalayed numerically and hidden files(starting with .) type "ls -n"

+##6-firstdirectory
+6.Welcome
+A script that creates a directory named my_first_directory in the /tmp/ directory is "mkdir my_first_directory /tmp/"